Mystery Men & Women:

 Black Widow: 1941, Catman Comics #1 (Holyoke).
 After the murder of her husband, Linda Masters adopts the identity to hunt criminals.
 She carries and uses a gun.

-Black Wings: British commandoes dressed head to toe in black costumes.
+Black Wings: 1941, War Comics #4 (Dell).
+British commandoes dressed head to toe in black costumes.
 There are at least 9 agents as the one story I've read deals with agents 5 & 9.
+See Night Devils for more info.
+While the cover had the skull and wings symbo on the chests, the costumes were all black in the stories.

 Blackout: 1941, Captain Battle #1 (Comic House Publications).
 Basil Brusiloff is a scientist in Belgrade when his lab is bombed by the Nazis leaving his body pitch black and with fantastic powers.
-While some sources claim he becomes covered in hair, but the text makes it clear that it's just his skin that has been darkened.
-The hair seen in some of the artwork could be just as easily his own body hair.
+While some sources claim he becomes covered in hair, but the text makes it clear that it's just his skin that has been darkened, nothing about being given black fur.
+The art does seem to imply a more hirsute than normal body after the explosion, though.
+Maybe they shied away from having a naked hero?

 Inspector Blake: 1940, Whirlwind Comics #1 (Nita).Super-sleuth of Scotland Yard.